Documents found on a North Korean server suggest US studios may have unknowingly outsourced animation work - KESQ

 “The North Koreans have a lot of software companies set up in China that act as kind of fronts and will send information, send work back to Pyongyang, where the work is done,” Williams told CNN.

 The think tank found no evidence to suggest the American companies were aware of the activity, he added.
-Because the editing comments on the files were written in Chinese, “it is likely that the contracting arrangement was several steps downstream from the major producers,” the Stimson Center says in a report to be published Monday.
+Because the editing comments on the files were written in Chinese, “it is likely that the contracting arrangement was several steps downstream from the major producers,” the Stimson Center’s 38 North project, which focuses on North Korea, says in a report published Monday.

 The North Korean regime has long been enamored with movie studios and animation as a vehicle for propaganda and a source of revenue, according to experts.
 North Korea was more advanced in animation than South Korea for several years after the Korean Peninsula was split following World War II.